-• Review Accommodation Request Process:

-The committee recommends a review of the current accommodations parking request process for employees and students, ensuring that it is accessible, well-publicized, and streamlined.
+• Review Accommodation Request Process: The committee recommends a review of the current accommodations parking request process, ensuring that it is accessible, well-publicized, and streamlined for both students and employees.

 These improvements reflect the university's commitment to accessibility, equity, and universal design principles.
 They also align with best practices from peer institutions and address concerns raised during community feedback efforts.